 Subject specific entry requirements

-Students should have a minimum of five GCSEs at grade 4-9 or above including Mathematics and English Language.
+Students should have a minimum of five GCSEs at grades 4-9 including maths and English.

 The qualification supports access to a range of higher education courses possibly, but not exclusively, in Health and Social Care, if taken alongside further Level 3 qualifications.
-The qualification is intended to carry UCAS points and is recognised by higher education institutions as contributing to meeting admission requirements to many relevant courses.
+The qualification carries UCAS points and is recognised by higher education institutions as contributing to meeting admission requirements to many relevant courses.
 It may lead to careers such as social work, nursing, physiotherapy, midwifery, probation work, and teaching to name but a few.